KIPAC/StatisticalMethods/doc/ProjectMilestones.md

 ### Paper Writing

-A finished report, committed in the `Project Reports` folder of the repo.
+A finished report, committed in the `Project Reports` folder of the repo. **Your project report pull requests are due 1700 PDT on Weds June 12**